 It may cost more upfront, but it pays off when you consider the years of use you’ll get out of the product.
 And when it’s finally time to upgrade or replace your device, you’re more likely to choose Apple again, thanks to the great experience you’ve had.

-That’s why Apple makes sure it offers you a good deal in terms of hardware and software updates for several years that will keep your device in excellent working condition.
+That’s why Apple makes sure it offers you a good deal in terms of software updates for several years that will keep your device in excellent working condition.
 You can make a Genius Bar appointment online or at an Apple Store for any hardware support.

 What are your thoughts about this?
 Which iPhone do you own, and does Apple still support it?
 Share in the comments below?